abderraouf-adjal/ArduinoSpritzCipher/README.txt

 * Hash 32 KB of Spritz stream (random bytes generator output) then print the result.
   This code show what can ArduinoSpritzCipher library do (ShowOff API).
-  An embedded seed for the RNG is used.
+  An embedded entropy/seed for the random bytes generator is used.
   ./examples/SpritzBestPractice/SpritzBestPractice.ino

 * Generate random bytes (Spritz stream test):